UltraMessaging/mtools/README.md

 parameter which is the IP address of the desired network interface.
 The "mdump" command also can specify a network interface as its third positional parameter.
-This parameter is only needed on a multi-homed host (machine with more than one network interface).
+This parameter is only needed on a multi-homed host (host with more than one network interface).
 With normal unicast destination addresses, IP uses routing tables to determine the correct interface to send packets.
 With multicast, there is no "correct" interface - the application should specify which interface